-Leroy: “The day I was arrested brought things to a critical mass of discontent, like toxic fumes that you cannot see or taste, but any sudden spark can cause an explosion.
-I was there, the incident should have been all about giving the rider ‘a producer,’ which was a notice to take your documents relating to the bike to a police station.
-The police assumed the motorbike was stolen and when the rider stopped to speak to them, they overreacted and started dragging the rider off the bike.
+“The day I was arrested brought things to a critical mass of discontent, like toxic fumes you cannot see or taste, but any sudden spark can cause an explosion.
+I was there; the incident should have been about giving the rider ‘a producer,’ which was a notice to take your documents relating to the bike to a police station.
+The police assumed the motorbike was stolen, and when the rider stopped to speak to them, they overreacted and started dragging the rider off the bike.
 I remonstrated with them, and my big mouth got me in trouble.
 ‘Is this how you handle a traffic stop in Childwall or Woolton?’
-I said, ‘have you done any checks to see if the bike was actually reported stolen?’
+I said, ‘Have you done any checks to see if the bike was actually reported stolen?’
 A scuffle followed, and I think I was targeted because I was the one with ‘the big mouth’ challenging them.”

 Uprising